elixir-circuits/delux/examples/README.md

 ## Next Steps

-After experimenting with the ASCII art backend:
+After experimenting with the ANSI backend:

 1. **Hardware Testing**: Switch to `Delux.Backend.PatternTrigger` for real LEDs
 2. **Custom Effects**: Create your own LED patterns using `Delux.Program`
 3. **Integration**: Add LED control to your applications
 4. **Advanced Features**: Explore priority slots and indicator grouping

-The ASCII art backend makes it easy to develop and test LED behavior before deploying to hardware!
+The ANSI backend makes it easy to develop and test LED behavior before deploying to hardware!